These delectable pastries feature a crumbly and buttery pastry base, topped with sweet pineapple jam.

 Homemade Pineapple Paste vs Store Bought Pineapple Paste

-Sometimes it takes a lot of practise to cook homemade pineapple paste to the right consistency, so store bought pineapple paste can be a good choice when you are busy!
-You can look at the ingredients and try to choose one without coloring and preservatives.
+It takes a lot of practise to cook homemade pineapple paste to the right consistency, so store bought pineapple paste can be a good choice when you are busy or inexperienced!
+You can look at the ingredients listed on the pineapple paste and try to choose one without coloring and preservatives.

 You’ll need to cook down the pineapple paste – if too watery, the pineapple tarts can turn moldy quickly; if too dry, the pineapple paste, placed on the open tarts, may have a layer of dry “skin” around it as it gets baked in the oven.
-It can be a little too dry, and won’t taste as nice.
+It will then be a little too dry, and tastes really chewy, sticking to your teeth, which won’t taste as nice as the well-cooked jam.

-If you want to be sure, you can try out store bought pineapple paste.
+Again, if you are inexperienced, you can try out store bought pineapple paste.
 If you are feeling adventurous, and have some time on hand, try cooking your own pineapple jam!

 I have also included some tips and tricks in the recipe card below for baking these tarts with homemade and store bought paste 🙂